twcch/twcch/README.md

 ⭐ Motto: It may take 10000 hours, more or less; it is never too late.

 - Education
   - Ph.D.
-Student, National Cheng Kung University
+Student, Department of Engineering Science, NCKU
-  - Master's Degree, National Taichung University of Science and Technology
+  - Master's Degree, Department of Insurance and Finance, NTCUST

 - Expertise:
   - Artifical Intelligence